openaps/docs/docs/docs/introduction/communication-support-channels.md

-# Where to go for help with your implementation
+# Where to go for help

 There are several ways to communicate with other participants and contributors in the #OpenAPS project.
 See also the [Resources](../Resources/index.rst) section for additional assistance.